 The CCC is reporting 36 outcome measures that have been approved by HHSC.
-Expenses are recognized as incurred during performance of DSRIP improvement metrics and outcomes, which are contracted services from provider organization, with CommUnityCare providing the majority of contracted services.
+Expenses are recognized as incurred during performance of DSRIP improvement metrics and outcomes, which are contracted services from provider organizations, with CommUnityCare providing the majority of contracted services.
 Each year, management assesses the risk of recoupment of DSRIP payments previously received as the result of a third-party review conducted by HHSC.
 Amounts received that meet the criteria of risk are maintained in a reserve amount included in deferred revenue.

 Personnel Services Received from Affiliates - The CCC receives in-kind services by employees of Central Health.
 These services are recognized as in-kind revenue and expense in the period the services are provided at cost.
-During the year ended September 30, 2019, the CCC also received services provided as in-kind by employees of Seton.